 - a Specialist and Supporting Academic (SSA) teaching staff member and are required to have a summative teaching observation to meet the requirements of your non-academic probation.

 To arrange a teaching observation, you will need to complete the Teaching Observation Request Form.
-You should complete this form at least 3 weeks prior to the date you would like the observation.
+You must complete this form at least 4 weeks prior to the date that you would like the observation, and provide more than one date in reserve.
+Organisational Development will confirm the observation scheduling to you within 1 to 2 weeks of receipt of your form.

 All teaching observations will be recorded on the standard University Teaching Observation Report Form available below.
 There is a ‘Session Planning document’ in the Appendix of the form and this will be useful if you are new to University teaching to support you thinking about the different activities you and your students are partaking during your session.
-Once you have had your observation you will need to sign, date and upload this form onto the relevant Learn page Academic Probation Teaching Observations.
+Once you have had your observation you will need to sign, date and upload this form onto the relevant Learn page Academic Probation Teaching Observations, unless completing the Academic Professional Apprenticeship, where you will be given access to the relevant Learn page.
 Please note you will need to 'self-enrol' as a student onto this Learn page in order to submit your observation form.

 Formative Teaching Observations